-“Then the dove came to him in the evening, and behold, a freshly plucked olive leaf was in her mouth; and Noah knew that the waters had receded from the earth.”—Genesis 8:11
+“When the dove returned to him in the evening, there in its beak was a freshly plucked olive leaf!
+Then Noah knew that the water had receded from the earth.”—Genesis 8:11 (NIV)

 Yes, the first plant God returned to man after He began afresh was an olive tree.
 Of the thousands upon thousands of plants God could have chosen, He specifically chose an olive tree, because to Him they hold special significance.
-His very Word confirms this over and over again…
+God’s Word confirms this over and over again…

 God had man use the oil produced by olive trees as part of the holy anointing oil to be made for use in the Temple.
-He also had man anoint themselves with that very same anointing oil when they were to become priests or kings.
-The olive oil, with the appropriate spices, being a pleasing aroma to God, as well as a covenant relationship with man—allowing select people to not only utilize it to honor God, but to seal priests and kings appointed by God.
+To sanctify, set apart, and make holy, articles for the Lord.
+Yet God also had man anoint themselves with that very same anointing oil when they were to become priests or kings.
+Again, causing the anointed to be sanctified, set apart, and made holy to the Lord—aligning them with God.

-“Then Nathan said to David, ‘You are the man!
-Thus says the Lord God of Israel: “I anointed you king over Israel, and I delivered you from the hand of Saul.”’”—2 Samuel 12:7
+“Then Nathan said to David, ‘You are that man!
+The Lord, the God of Israel, says: I anointed you king of Israel and saved you from the power of Saul.’”—2 Samuel 12:7 (NLT)

 “There let Zadok the priest and Nathan the prophet anoint him king over Israel; and blow the horn, and say, ‘Long live King Solomon!’”—1 Kings 1:34

-There is a saying in Jewish tradition that likely goes back to biblical times.
-Basically it says, “You plant a vineyard for your children and an olive grove for your children’s children.”
+There is a saying in Jewish tradition that likely arises from biblical times.
+Basically it says this, “You plant a vineyard for your children and an olive grove for your children’s children.”